microsoft/dotnet/Documentation/compatibility/wpf-tabcontrol-selectionchanged-and-selectedcontent.md

 NotPlanned

 ### Change Description
-Starting with the .NET Framework 4.7.1, a `T:System.Windows.Controls.TabControl` updates the value of its `P:System.Windows.Controls.TabControl.SelectedContent` property before raising the `E:System.Windows.Controls.Primitives.Selector.SelectionChanged` event, when its selection changes.
+Starting with the .NET Framework 4.7.1, a <xref:System.Windows.Controls.TabControl> updates the value of its
+<xref:System.Windows.Controls.TabControl.SelectedContent> property before raising the
+<xref:System.Windows.Controls.Primitives.Selector.SelectionChanged> event, when its selection changes.

 In the .NET Framework 4.7 and earlier versions, the update to SelectedContent happened after the event.